george-markou/Azure-Hyper-V-Lab/README.md

 Hey everyone 👋

-This Template will automate the deployment of an IaaS Azure VM with Hyper-V Role enabled.
+This Template will automate the deployment of an IaaS Azure VM running Windows Server 2022, having Hyper-V Role enabled.
 By this, you will be able to experiment freely using Hyper-V Server, learn, build Proof-Of-Concept environments or even use it as staging environment for creating shipping Custom Images to Azure.

 The Template consists of the following resources:

 + A Virtual Network(VNet) with 1 Subnet
 + A Standard SKU Static Public IP
 + A Network Security Group (NSG)
-+ A Virtual Machine that is capable of Nested Virtualization
++ A Virtual Machine that is capable of Nested Virtualization - <a href="https://www.markou.me/2020/05/which-azure-vm-sizes-support-nested-virtualization/" target="_blank">Markou.me</a>
 + Two Premium SSD Disks - One for Operating System(128GB) and One for Storing Virtual Machines(512GB)

 Server Roles: